scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

     function = decorator(function)   # ②

 Decorators can be stacked --- the order of application is bottom-to-top, or inside-out.
-The sematincs are such that the original defined function is used as an argument for the first decorator, whatever is returned by the first decorator is used an an argument for the second decorator, ..., and whatever is returned by the last
+The semantics are such that the original defined function is used as an argument for the first decorator, whatever is returned by the first decorator is used an an argument for the second decorator, ..., and whatever is returned by the last